by Lady H

 “Ooh I haven’t seen him yet, what does he look like?!”
 Amy’s eyes are wide and her voice high.

 “He’s gorgeous.”
 Beth gushes.
-“He’s got these chocolate brown eyes that you could just melt into.”
+“He’s got these amazing green eyes.”

 “Tell me more!”
 If it’s possible, Amy’s voice goes even higher.